livioalves/Progressive-Web-Assembly-App/README.md

 Standard procedure, submit a pull request and be sure to provide a useful comment so that we can see easily its value.

 # Currently
-+ Learning how to use AWS's mega suite properly.
 + You can view the app's current state at http://shinepickaw.rip